Storyflow Logo

 You do not have to choose.
 The most effective creative setup in 2026 uses both, each for the shape it suits.

 2. Use the canvas AI for project-level moves.
-Ask it to find gaps, cluster ideas, challenge weak spots, and develop a concept, because it can see the whole board.
+Ask it to find gaps, cluster ideas, challenge weak spots, and develop a concept against everything else on the board, because it can see the whole board.
+This is the answer to Wall 3 and Wall 4.

 3. Drop into ChatGPT for single tasks.
 When you need ten versions of a line or a quick explanation, use ChatGPT, then bring the result back to the canvas where the project lives.